 Very often you will hear a Kingfisher before you see it.
 They very often give a small, highly-pitched "PEEP" as they are flying low and fast up a river or stream.
 Listen out for this very distinctive call, then immediately train your eyes no more than 6' higher than the body of water and scan quickly - invariably you'll see (if nothing else), the cobalt-blue flash down the Kingfisher's back, disappearing at speed, low over the water.

-If you possess a very keen set of eyes and a high-powered set of binoculars or telescope, it IS possible to differentiate between the se
+If you possess a very keen set of eyes and a high-powered set of binoculars or telescope, it IS possible to differentiate between the sexes of the Kingfisher.

 I've posted three photos ( the bottom two again from the Birds of Berkshire website).
 You will see one photo of each sex, male top, female bottom.
 The top photo is courtesy of Arthur Grosset once more.
 I've included it because I think the Kingfisher is a "niblet" in it.
 (Family "in" joke).